PseudoDevs/IamGhost/FATAL4.md

-Last updated: 2024-04-02 18:40:51
+Last updated: 2024-04-02 18:41:24
-Random Quote: We've got to have a dream if we are going to make a dream come true. - Walt Disney
+Random Quote: Life is a travelling to the edge of knowledge, then a leap taken. - Laurence J. Peter